Electron localisation in static and time-dependent one-dimensional model systems: Measures of localisation

 where $n_\sigma$ is the electronic density.
 We use Hartree atomic units (a.u.) here and henceforth.
 This equation is exact in a HF treatment, and is also commonly applied to KS orbitals \cite{savin1992electron}.
 We term this the ``approximate ELF''.

-As shown, Becke and Edgecombe's approach relies on two main assumptions: that $D_\sigma \left( \mathbf{r} \right)$ is an effective local description of localization, and that the approximation to it given by Eq.~\ref{ELFApprox} is satisfactory.
-If either of these assumptions fail, the ELF will give a misleading picture of electronic behavior.
-ELF calculations have been widely used, but little is known about their accuracy.
+As shown, Becke and Edgecombe's approach relies on two main assumptions: that $D_\sigma \left( \mathbf{r} \right)$ is an effective local description of localisation, and that the approximation to it given by Eq.~\ref{ELFApprox} is satisfactory.
+If either of these assumptions fail, the ELF will give a misleading picture of electronic behaviour.
+ELF calculations have been widely used, but less is known about their accuracy.
+Previous work on molecules has suggested that ELF can perform poorly for DFT calculations where correlation is strong \cite{ELFCI}, by comparison with the accurate configuration interaction (CI) method.
+It remains unclear if this is caused by approximate ELF's reliance on a single Slater determinant, or is instead due to approximate exchange-correlation potentials leading to an incorrect degree of localisation.